Drug Charge Lawyer, Los Angeles & Orange County

 Experienced Drug Possession Lawyer

-We have an exceptional record handling 1,000’s of drug and criminal cases: drug possession, manufacturing, possession for sale, transportation for sale, drug trafficking, money laundering, federal charges and distribution in Los Angeles and Orange County.
+Our excellent record handling 1,000’s of cases includes: drug possession with intent to sell, manufacturing, transportation for sale, drug trafficking, money laundering, juvenile drug sale charges, federal drug crime & drug distribution in Los Angeles & Orange County.

 California drug crime laws involve the unlawful use, possession or sale of: amphetamines, ayahuasca, cocaine, crack, ecstacy, GBH, heroin, ketamine, LSD, marijuana, MDMA, methamphetamine, molly, speed, PCP, peyote, psychedelic mushrooms, steroids or prescription drugs such as Dilaudid, Oxycontin and Vicodin.